DouSBao/Arch-Install-Guide/README.md

 ```
 device list
 ```
-4. Use the following to show the status of your network card.
+4. Use the following first command to show the status of your network card.
-  - If
+  - If the status of "Powered" is off, then use second and the third command on turn it on.
 ```
 device <network card> show
+device wlan0 set-property Powered on
+adapter phy0 set-property Powered on
 ```